-Some rules of fractional math were meant to be broken.
-A fraction is a value in two parts.
-Each part, the numerator or denominator, is an integer.
-The numerator is the fraction's top number, while the denominator is its bottom one.
+A fraction is a value in two parts; each part, the numerator or denominator, is an integer.
+The numerator is the fraction's top number, while the denominator is its bottom number.
 Lower-order fractional math like addition and subtraction requires that the denominators of the involved fractions be the same value.
 When finding a fraction that comes between two others, you ignore normal fractional math in favor of a simpler method.

 Obtain two fractions for example purposes.
 For this example, let the fractions be 1/2 and 3/4.

 Sum the fraction's denominators.
-In this example, 2 added to 4 equals 6.
+In this example, 2 + 4 = 6.

 Write a new fraction with the numerators' sum as the new numerator and the denominators' sum as the new denominator.
 In this example, the new fraction is 4/6.